How to plan a loft conversion

 Loft conversions step-by-step

-1. Work out your budget - including contingency costs: Before you start any renovation you should always work out what you can comfortably spend.
+Make a budget: Before you start any renovation you should always work out what you can comfortably spend.
 Include at least 10% on top of your predicted spend to cover any unexpected costs.
-Read our guide to loft insulation costs to see how much you can expect to spend on different types of conversion.
+Read our guide to loft conversion costs to see how much you can expect to spend on different types of conversions.

-3. Decide which type of conversion will work best: Depending on your budget and needs, you can opt for anything from a simple rooflight conversion, all the way up to a mansard conversion.
+Choose a type of loft conversion: Depending on your budget, the configuration of your home and planning permission, you could opt for a simple rooflight conversion, or go all in with a mansard or hip-to-gable conversion.
 Jump to Loft conversion types.

 Can my loft be converted?